SMT endorses several platforms for dialogue amongst members.

 • any other message intended to stimulate discussion or to elicit personal replies

 All such messages will be rejected by the moderator.
-In many cases, messages like these may more appropriately be posted on the SMT Humanities Commons page rather than submitted to SMT-Announce.
+In many cases, messages like these may more appropriately be posted on the SMT Knowledge Commons page rather than submitted to SMT-Announce.

 6. If a message is rejected, the person who submitted the message may appeal to the SMT Networking Ombuds Subcommittee.
 The subcommittee’s decision may be appealed to the SMT Executive Board, whose decision is final.